Digvijay4252/RandomForest/README.md

 # Random Forest Classifier Web App

-A Flask-based web application that uses a trained Machine Learning model to identify whether a given email/message is **Spam** or **Not Spam**.This repository demonstrates the implementation of a Random Forest Classifier using Flask and scikit-learn.
-It allows users to input student performance data via a web form and predicts whether a student will pass or fail based on a trained Random Forest model.
+A Flask-based web application that uses a trained Machine Learning model to predict whether a student will pass or fail based on their performance data.
+This repository demonstrates the implementation of a Random Forest Classifier using Flask and scikit-learn.

 ---